Rughalt/D35E/README.md

 - Feats - In Compendium, partially implemented
 - Racial Traits - Partially done
 - Racial HD - Done
-- Monsters - Partially done
+- Monsters - Dome (there may be minor errors as they are imported using tool)
-- Items, Magic Items - Partially done
+- Items, Magic Items - Partially done, Shields and Weapons implemented
-- Spells - Partially done
+- Spells - Partially done, most of the work done by BigSexy#9434

 ## Support